 Bangkok is difficult to call a paradise for tourists, despite the fact that it is called the city of angels.
 At first sight, he can shock a person who first came to Asia.
-But if you are open to research and adventure, stay here for at least 3-4 days and you will understand what real Asia is and love this city.
+But if you are open to research and adventure, stay here for at least 3-4 days and you will understand what real Asia is and love this city, like the 23 million tourists who visited Bangkok in 2017.

 Striking the contrasts of Bangkok.
 There are wooden huts without light and water and super-modern skyscrapers.
 Street markets and bazaars compete with giant shopping centers.